danielabar/meblog/src/markdown/reflections-on-effective-teams.md

   - "About Those Docs"
 ---

 I was inspired to write this post after listening to a Software Engineering Radio podcast with guest Jon Smart on the subject of [Patterns and Anti-Patterns for Successful Software Delivery](https://www.se-radio.net/2022/12/episode-543-jon-smart-on-patterns-and-anti-patterns-for-successful-software-delivery-in-enterprises/).
-He discusses why "Agile Transformation" is an anti-pattern, the importance of focusing on outcomes rather than outputs and avoiding one-size-fits-all solutions.
+He discusses why "Agile Transformation" is an anti-pattern, the importance of focusing on outcomes rather than outputs, and avoiding one-size-fits-all solutions.
 He says the goal shouldn't be to "do agile", but rather introduces a new language of better (quality), sooner (time to value), safer (agile not fragile), and happier (customers, colleagues, citizens, clients).

 Listening to this podcast made me reflect on my 20 years experience of software development on various project and product teams across different sized companies and industries in terms of what practices have made some teams more effective than others.
 In this post, I'll share practices I've experienced that have made teams effective.

+## Definition

 But first, what do I mean by an effective team?
-My definition of this term is a team that can continuously delivery working software that solves their customers problems, keeping the customers happy to keep on paying for the service, and even telling their friends and colleagues about the service.
-Furthermore, the delivery of subsequent releases introduces little to no [regressions](https://en.wikipedia.org/wiki/Software_regression).
-Equally important, an effective team consists of team members who feel satisfied and fulfilled in their work and reasonably look forward to starting work each day.
+My definition of this term is a team that can continuously deliver working software that solves their customers problems, keeping the customers happy to keep on paying for the service, and spreading the good word.

+The delivery of each release introduces little to no [regressions](https://en.wikipedia.org/wiki/Software_regression).

+Equally important, an effective team consists of team members who can communicate well with each other, feel satisfied and fulfilled in their work, and reasonably look forward to starting work each day.

 Now that the definition is out of the way, the rest of this post will cover qualities that make effective teams.